justhenner/JavaScript-Password-Generator/README.md

 The password generator allows a user to select from multiple criteria to generate a unique password.
 Criteria includes password length and whether it will include uppercase letters, lowercase letters and/or symbols.
 Once all criteris is gathered a password will be displayed on screen.

-Global variables and conditional functions in JavaScript were used to generate a password.
+Global variables and future state conditional functions in JavaScript will generate a password.

 Issues encountered included switching from local to global variables, composing conditional functions, and

 ## Usage

-Future state: Click on the generate password button and answer questions that populate in order to generate a unique password.
+Future state: Click on the generate password button and answer prompts that populate in order to generate a unique password.

 ## Learning Points

-asdf
+Conditional Statements
+Functions

 ## License